psk-phd/MNIST_GUI/README.md

 The input, in the form of handwritten digits, can either be provided using a mouse, or a commercially available graphic tablet like Wacom, which was used for the demo.

 To clear the canvas, click 'Clear' and write a new digit.
-The animation reruns.
+The animation then reruns, for a max of 100 timesteps.
 Please note you may need to restart the animation every hour and a half or so, because of the way the animation has been written.
 You can of course increase the max time further in 'Final_Gui_char_recog_SNN.py' by changing the numeral indicated in bold in the line animation.FuncAnimation(fig, update, frames=intperspike*(time_steps***150**), interval=100, blit=False, repeat=False).